Naseb-HR/Naseb-HR/README.md

 ### Hi there 👋
+This is a personal account showcasing personal programming work I have done.
+All the work is not related to company work and

-### ⚡ I’m currently learning R and statistic to do business analytics.
+### 🤔 I’m currently learning R and statistic to do business analytics.

-⚡ Currently working on python
+### ⚡ Currently working on python

+Currently working on:
+   - Organogram (Soon)
+   - Organization Network Analysis (In progress)
+   - Text Analysis
+   - Descriptive Webapp using Streamlit (In progress)

         Will be uploading practice work soon 🌱
 <!--
 **Naseb-HR/Naseb-HR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.